 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is difficult to talk about, because it requires you to balance what you believe you’re worth with what an employer thinks they’ll be able to afford.
-But, if it’s done correctly it can result in positive for both parties, resulting in a higher pay for the employee and a greater satisfaction for the employees in their work.
-Here’s how to negotiate your salary confidently.
+A salary negotiation can be a difficult conversation, as it involves balancing what you consider your worth and what an employer thinks they’ll be able to afford.
+But, if it’s done correctly, it can be an enjoyable experience for both parties that results in a higher pay for the employee and greater engagement of the employee in their job.
+Here’s how you can make your salary negotiation a success.

-- Before you make a salary offer, research market rates and industry standards to ensure that the salary you request is reasonable.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.

-- Collect information through networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Gather information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and certifications, years of relevant experience, results & achievements, unique skill set & capabilities, knowledge of the industry, and training opportunities.
+- Make a list of talking points ahead the time, including education and certification and years of relevant experience, the results and achievements with a unique set of skills and capabilities, knowledge of the industry, and potential for training.

-- During the negotiation, you must be confident and articulate but also flexible and open-minded.
-You should highlight tangible results you achieved in your previous positions.
+- During the negotiation, be confident and articulate but also flexible and open.
+Highlight tangible results that you have achieved in previous positions.

 - Keep a positive attitude throughout the conversation and make sure you are listening actively.